gskinnerTeam/flutter-wonderous-app/README.md

 ### Build and Deploy
 Continuous deployment is handled by CodeMagic using the apps@gskinner.com account.
-- To trigger a build, create a git tag starting with "v" and push
+- To trigger a build, create a git tag starting with "v" and push to master
   - Successful builds will be automatically be deployed to TestFlight and Googe Play internal track.
   - Failed builds will send a slack msg to `#google-flutter4-2022-dev` channel // TODO